 Security convergence allows businesses to increase their productivity, manage crises more holistically, and avoid risk oversight when situations intersect the physical and digital realms.

 Converged cybersecurity and physical security functions inevitably lead to better communication, budgeting, and prioritization.
 When a comprehensive approach is taken, personnel can understand security aspects that were not previously part of their job descriptions.

 Organizations become more efficient when personnel have the skills to intersect physical and digital security.
 Team coordination and integration of solutions become seamless.
 Streamlined security operations also encourage cross-training, overall knowledge increase, reduction of duplicative efforts, and cost savings.

 Stronger security posture

 Technology convergence results in strengthening the overall security posture of an enterprise.
 When security departments are siloed, there are vulnerabilities that delinquents can easily target.

 Criminals are constantly looking for new methods to cause deliberate failures and disruptions, many of which may endanger human lives.
-As the threat landscape evolves and hybrid attacks become more common, the right efforts to converge cybersecurity and physical security are urgently needed.
+As the threat landscape evolves and hybrid attacks become more common, the right efforts to converge cybersecurity and physical security are urgently demanded.